-I have a few aces in my cooking repertoire, not that many, but a few.
-And this one is probably at the top of the list.
+I have a few aces in my cooking repertoire, and this one is probably at the top of the list.
 Like most things I cook and teach it’s pretty straightforward, laughably simple actually.
-It came about a few years ago when I had lots of apple cider left over from my family’s cider pressing party.
-So I decided to reduce about a gallon of the cider until it just got syrupy which took my gallon down to about a pint.
-(If you reduce a bit too far, add some cream and a little salt for the most divine apple cider caramel sauce!)
+It came about years ago when I had lots of apple cider left over from my family’s cider pressing party.
+I decided to reduce about a gallon of the cider until it just got syrupy which took my gallon down to about a pint and a half.
+(If you reduce a bit too far, add some cream and a little salt for the most divine apple cider caramel sauce)

 This syrup also inspired the Party Class I co-taught with cocktail wizard Scott Taylor this last weekend.
 He encountered the syrup in a Beans Class (that by the way I’m teaching again with new recipes January 7th) earlier this fall and immediately went home and started mixing drinks with it.
 It is a winner mixed with bourbon, ginger syrup, bitters and lemon!